-What do you enjoy most about your course at NTU?
+And what did you enjoy most about your course?

 "I was working for VolkerFitzpatrick Rail at a new train station being built in Cambridge.
 Initially I was mainly setting out and utilising surveying techniques learnt from university.
 After a few months I was getting more involved in the production of health and safety documentation as well as as-built surveys.
 After 6 months on site I was given my own section of works to manage.
 This included the procurement, ordering, production of all health and safety documentation and ensuring works were running to schedule and workers had material to work with.

 What has been your career path since leaving NTU?

 "My job at BWB Consulting is my first job after leaving university.
 I applied for the role in the Spring of 2018, had an interview in the May and was able to start in the August.

 What do you enjoy most about your current role?